 Previous stagings of the Tour Championship have been held at Llandudno's Venue Cymru, the Marshall Arena in Milton Keynes, Newport's Celtic Manor Resort and Hull's Bonus Arena.

-Players ranked inside the top 12 of the one-year ranking list will receive invites to the 2025 Snooker Tour Championship, with the cut-off point being after the Players Championship in March.
+Players ranked inside the top 12 of the one-year ranking list following the conclusion of the World Open event in China have received invites to the 2026 Snooker Tour Championship.

-The following players are including in this year's event:
+The following players are included in this year's event:

 The Tour Championship sees the top 12 players in the world do battle and they are seeded by the amount of points they have secured in the one-year ranking list.

-The top four seeds, Judd Trump, Kyren Wilson, John Higgins and Neil Robertson, enter the competition in the quarter-finals, with players ranked between fifth and 12th facing off in the first round.
+The top four seeds, Neil Robertson, Zhao Xintong, Mark Selby and Shaun Murphy, enter the competition in the quarter-finals, with players ranked between fifth and 12th facing off in the first round.

 The four winners from those four ties will then make-up the last eight, along with the four top seeds.